dreamcatcher-tech/network/Inbox/2025-03-27 1932 actor model in warfabric.md

 Permissions could be delegated to parent, if there was a single owner ?

 Who did what shows up in which actor made the commit.

+Users would need to search for the repo ? or we could just make UI that auto logs them in to this repo.
+Admin, like permissions, would be accessed using the standard platform level interface.